chrisdaaz/samvera-staticweb/README.md

 user:/mnt/c/user/Desktop/samvera-staticweb/example $
 ```

 In addition to the files, you'll need a few more Ruby gems to use practice theme.
-To install the additional dependencies, run `bundle update`.
+To install the additional dependencies, run `bundle install`.
 If you get an error, then you might not have [Bundler](https://bundler.io/) installed, so run `sudo gem install bundler` and try again.

 To make sure the site's dependencies are properly installed, run `bundle exec jekyll serve` in your terminal.
 This will build a local copy of the website on your computer and make it available on a local server.
 To see the site in action, open a web browser to http://localhost:4000/ to preview the site.